adrianensis/ForestEngine/README.md

 - The chunk system remains 2D while the space is now 3D.
    - I programmed a Spatial Partition module (octree) that came to replace the linear system of chunks.
-- Stencil was my last feature, it may still be inconsistent.
-- Pending to replace more raw pointers/refs by smart pointers.

 ---